Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 - Locking resolves concurrency conflicts by _blocking a transaction_ (like in the previous example) or _forcing a transaction to abort_
 - When transaction is blocked it has to wait for the resource.
 The default for the maximum waiting time is "forever"
 - When two transactions start to _permanently block each other_, the DBMS _forces either one transaction to abort_ (rollback).
 This allows the other transaction to continue normally
-- A _deadlock_ occurs when two (or more) transactions permanently block each other by each transaction having a lock on a resource which the other transaction is trying to lock _exclusively_
+- A _deadlock_ occurs when two (or more) transactions permanently block each other by each transaction having a lock on a resource which the other transaction is trying to lock

 ---